Jiya048/Deep-CNN-Autoencoder---Image-Compression/README.md

 The decoder network is symmetrical to the encoder network, consisting of fully connected layers, upsampling layers, and sometimes transposed convolutional layers.
 It takes the compressed representation and gradually increases the spatial dimensions to reconstruct the original input data
 The final layer of the decoder network generates the reconstructed output, which aims to closely resemble the original input data

-**
-Import Modules**
+Import Modules

 import numpy as np
 import matplotlib.pyplot as plt from keras import Sequential from keras.layers import Dense, Conv2D, MaxPooling2D, UpSampling2D
-from keras.datasets import mnist numpy - used to perform a wide variety of mathematical operations on arrays matplotlib - used for data visualization and graphical plotting keras - used to provide a user-friendly and intuitive interface for designing, training, and evaluating deep learning models keras.layers - provides a variety of pre-defined layers that can be used to construct neural network models keras.datasets - provides pre-loaded datasets that can be used for training, testing, and evaluating machine learning models
+from keras.datasets import mnist

+numpy -         used to perform a wide variety of mathematical operations on arrays matplotlib -    used for data visualization and graphical plotting keras -         used to provide a user-friendly and intuitive interface for designing, training, and evaluating deep learning models keras.layers -  provides a variety of pre-defined layers that can be used to construct neural network models keras.datasets -provides pre-loaded datasets that can be used for training, testing, and evaluating machine learning models